-In this study, we address the aforementioned gaps; (1) we clarify the privacy risk by designing specific attacks on typical CDP-FL setting and demonstrating it on real-world scenario; (2) we design efficient oblivious algorithms to implement secure CDP-FL on TEE and evaluate it empirically.
-First, we find that the gradient position information is leaked in the FL aggregation algorithm in a \textit{sparsified} setting. \textit{Sparsification} is often used in FL \cite{sahu2021rethinking, shi2019convergence, li2020ggs, Hu2021FederatedLW, lin2018dgc} to reduce communication costs, which is a critical factor in practical scenario \cite{aledhari2020federated} (see Section \ref{sec:related_works}).
-An attacker's assumptions are as follows; the ability to observe memory access patterns; access to the i.i.d test dataset; and access to the trained model for each round, each of which is justified in detail in Section \ref{sec:problem_overview}.
-The attacker's goal is to infer a set of sensitive labels included in the target user's training data, which is similar setting to \cite{wainakh2022user}.
-After demonstrating the attack in real-world datasets, we propose efficient oblivious algorithms to completely prevent such an attack.
-We design our proposed method by carefully constructing existing oblivious building blocks such as oblivious sort \cite{batcher1968sorting, ajtai19830} and our designed oblivious components.
-In addition to fully-oblivious algorithms, we further investigate an optimization by adjusting data size in enclave and more efficient algorithms by relaxing the definition of obliviousness.
-Finally, we conducted extensive experiments on real-world data to show that our proposed method, designed for FL aggregation, is more efficient than the general-purpose PathORAM applied to SGX \cite{DBLP:conf/ndss/SasyGF18}.
+In this study, we address the aforementioned gaps; (1) we clarify privacy risks by designing specific attacks on FL with a server-side TEE and demonstrate them in a real-world scenario; (2) we devise a novel defense against the risks by designing efficient oblivious algorithms and evaluate them empirically on a practical scale.
+Our analysis reveals that parameter position information is leaked during the execution of the FL aggregation algorithm in a \textit{sparsified} environment. \textit{Sparsification} is often used in FL \cite{lin2018dgc, sahu2021rethinking, ergun2021sparsified, lu2023top} to reduce communication costs and/or improve model accuracy \cite{aledhari2020federated}.
+The goal of an attacker is to infer a set of sensitive labels included in the target user's training data, similar to the goal described in \cite{wainakh2022user, fu2022label}.
+We assume the attacker to be capable of observing memory access patterns, accessing the dataset that covers the overall dataset distribution, and accessing the model trained during each round.
+Although sparsified index information in FL has been considered as somewhat private information in previous studies \cite{lu2023top, liu2020flame}, unlike in our study, no specific attacks have been investigated.
+After demonstrating the proposed attack on real-world datasets, we propose efficient oblivious algorithms to prevent such attacks completely.
+To this end, we carefully construct existing oblivious building blocks, such as the oblivious sort \cite{batcher1968sorting} and our designed components.
+Our proposed method \method, an {\bf O}b{\bf L}{\bf I}{\bf V}ious f{\bf E}derated learning system based on server-side TEE, is resistant to side-channel attacks, enabling truly privacy-preserving FL.
+In addition to fully oblivious algorithms, we further investigate optimization by adjusting the data size in the enclave, and study more efficient algorithms by relaxing the definition of obliviousness.
+Finally, we conduct extensive experiments on real-world data to demonstrate that the proposed algorithm, designed for FL aggregation, is more efficient than the general-purpose PathORAM with SGX \cite{DBLP:conf/ndss/SasyGF18}.